The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Background

-In the months and years after its onset, the \#MeToo movement has brought about changes in attitudes and responses to sexual harassment and assault but also provoked some disillusionment and backlash.
-Several surveys among both men and women suggest that many are attempting to avoid sexually harassing behavior in response to \#MeToo and have perceived others to do so, with this change observed in surveys of workplace behavior as well as behavior in public or private spaces (\cite{Keplingeretal2019}; \cite{JacksonNewall2018}; \cite{Careerarc2020}; \cite{Greenfield2018}).
+While bringing changes in attitudes and responses to sexual violence, the \#MeToo movement has also provoked some disillusionment and backlash.
+On the one hand, several surveys indicate that both men and women have observed others to avoid sexually harassing behavior in response to \#MeToo, with these changes being obvious in surveys focusing on workplace conduct as well as conduct in public or private settings (\cite{Keplingeretal2019}; \cite{JacksonNewall2018}; \cite{Careerarc2020}; \cite{Greenfield2018}).
+Other surveys, however, suggest that many employers expect or have experienced men to become more cautious in their interactions with female colleagues, potentially hindering women's professional advancement (see, e.g., \cite{Atwateretal2019}; \cite{Frenchetal2021}; \cite{McGregor2019}; \cite{BertottiMaxfield2018}; \cite{NBSWSJ2017}).

-Other surveys, on the other hand, suggest that many employers expect or have experienced men to become more reluctant towards interactions with female coworkers and subordinates in response to the sexual-harassment discourse triggered by the \#MeToo movement – even if such interactions are crucial for the woman’s professional advancement (see, e.g., \cite{Atwateretal2019}; \cite{Frenchetal2021}; \cite{McGregor2019}; \cite{BertottiMaxfield2018}; \cite{NBSWSJ2017}).
-In addition, the \#MeToo movement has also been blamed to have gone ``too far'' and it has nurtured the narrative of false and exaggerated accusations against men, resulting in counter-movements with the \#HimToo as the most prominent example.
-The hashtag, originally used by male sexual assault victims, has turned into one for expressing that men are often victims of false accusations (\cite{Dejmanee2020}).

-Furthermore, there are several articles arguing that \#MeToo (almost) exclusively benefited affluent white women while other groups, such as women from lower socioeconomic backgrounds and women of color, lack the public outreach, support systems and financial security necessary for generating public attention and dealing with potential backlashes (see, e.g., \cite{FilebornLoneyHowes2019}; \cite{Kagaletal2019}; \cite{Taub2019}).
-The criticism of demographic disparities in victim outreach is also supported by several studies, with \cite*{Muelleretal2021} finding that a disproportionate number of \#MeToo tweets were authored by white women, and a study on coverage of the movement in The New York Times revealing an overrepresentation of white victims of sexual violence (\cite{Evans2018}).
+Furthermore, several articles argue that \#MeToo (almost) exclusively benefited affluent white women while other groups, such as women from lower socioeconomic backgrounds and women of color, lack the public outreach, support systems and financial security necessary for generating public attention and dealing with potential backlashes (see, e.g., \cite{FilebornLoneyHowes2019}; \cite{Kagaletal2019}; \cite{Taub2019}).
+This criticism of demographic disparities in victim outreach is also supported by several studies (see e.g. \cite*{Muelleretal2021} and \cite{Evans2018}).
+The under-representation of sexual violence victims from certain demographic groups, however, does not necessarily translate into a lesser impact of the movement on those groups, as e.g. studies by \cite*{Palmeretal2021} and \cite{LevyMattsson2020} as well as survey data from the Pew Research Center (\cite{Pew2018}) show.